Aug

 2 Timothy 3:12

-Concerning the persecution and suffering of the saints, never forget that the Son of man himself suffered and was crucified for the sake of the Resurrection (ref.
+Concerning the persecution of the saints, never forget that the Son of man himself suffered and was crucified for the sake of the Resurrection (ref.
 Isaiah 53:5).

 If the world hate you, ye know that it hated me before it hated you.
 If ye were of the world, the world would love his own: but because ye are not of the world, but I have chosen you out of the world, therefore the world hateth you.
 Remember the word that I said unto you, The servant is not greater than his lord.
 If they have persecuted me, they will also persecute you; if they have kept my saying, they will keep yours also.